ggnoRe235/starter-academic/content/project/encryption-tool-development/index.md

   **Oct.
 2018 - Dec.
 2018**

-  This project implemented an encryption tool including a series of encryption algorithms, basic key exchange function and signature function.
+  This project implemented an encryption tool with a series of encryption algorithms, basic key exchange function and signature function.

   **Implemented algorithms:**